The Games That Defined Modern Football: Liverpool 0-2 Arsenal (1989) | Goal.com

 The report strongly criticised how the football industry treated fans, blaming the police and stadium conditions for the tragedy, and demanded a full transition to all-seater grounds.
 All teams in the top two divisions were given £31 million ($39m) of public funds for the conversion costs.
 The antiquated infrastructure that had caused dozens of deaths over the years were finally gone.
 And English football was reborn.

-Slowly but surely the relationship between football and wider society was repaired, and while there are numerous factors often cited in the nation’s reimagining of the sport in the 1990s – from the tenderness of Gazza’s (Paul Gascoigne) tears at Italia 90, to Brit-pop’s love of football, to Nick Hornby's book 'Fever Pitch', which centred on Thomas' title-winner at Anfield, making football palatable to the middle-classes – there is no doubt about the two biggest factors.
+Slowly but surely the relationship between football and wider society was repaired, and while there are numerous factors often cited in the nation’s reimagining of the sport in the 1990s – from the tenderness of Gazza’s (Paul Gascoigne) tears at Italia 90, to Britpop’s love of football, to Nick Hornby's book 'Fever Pitch', which centred on Thomas's title winner at Anfield, making football palatable to the middle classes – there is no doubt about the two biggest factors.

 Stadia becoming structurally sound helped make football grounds safe and inviting, and the formation of the Premier League reinvented football as a dazzling entertainment industry.
 The lessons from Hillsborough informed both.